Making Changes

 HEAD

-So, git show HEAD~3 displays details of the commit that is three commits before the current HEAD.
+This shows details of the commit three steps before HEAD.

 git log --oneline